Wedding Anniversary Invitation Wording for Family and Friends

 Reviewed by Grace W., Ghostwriter

 I like the vow renewal angle.
-The wording honours the ceremony without making the invitation sound like a second wedding announcement.
+The wording honors the ceremony without making the invitation sound like a second wedding announcement.

 Funny Wedding Anniversary Party Invitation